Flingocho/audio_pill_injection/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one were present - for now, assume MIT).
+This project is licensed under the MIT License.

 ---
 Happy experimenting! 🔬